vosechu/vosechu.github.io/exercises/week4.md

 * Exam covering all topics in previous 4 weeks

 ### Weekly Home<del>work</del>**fun**
-* A link to your 4th Blog post.
+* Email me a link to your 4th Blog post.
 1-2 pages (500-1000 words) about your week, what you learned, something funny that happened or something about the technologies we talked about.
-* A link to where you feature your javascript backed site on your portfolio
+* Email me a link to where you feature your javascript backed site on your portfolio

 ## Monday &mdash; 2/25/2013
 ### Topics